ndpooja/fibretracker/docs/faq.md

 Yes, this library works locally and does not need very high computing power to use it.
 Load depends on memory size of data which you are going to use.

+# Contact
+Please fill attached form, if the provided details does not solve your issue or would like to give any other suggestions.
+[Link](https://forms.office.com/e/rqSYnwZ17H/)

 <p><small> FAQ will be updated based on user experiences